gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getworldsize.md

 ## OctreeNodeChunk.getWorldSize() method

-Gets the root size of the octree
+Root world size of the octree.

 **Signature:**